thnikk/pyget/README.md

 # pyget
 A simple script for adding torrents from rss feeds.
+Since there's an item limit to RSS feeds, the script creates a feed for each show.
+It's slower, but it mitigates the limitation by giving more relevant results.
+This can help if you're trying to start downloading something a few weeks into a season

 ## Dependencies
 To install dependencies, run: